pga03/docs-first-discovery/src/documents/msgLookup.md

 [Preferences Framework](http://docs.fluidproject.org/infusion/development/PreferencesFramework.html),
 and should contain all the strings used by a user interface.
-As such, Message Lookup components are not intended to be used on their own, but provided as a grade to another component that will use it's capabilities for displaying messages/strings to a user.
+As such, Message Lookup components are not intended to be used on their own, but provided as a grade to another component that will use its capabilities for displaying messages/strings to a user.

 ## Using the Message Lookup grade